kendyl93/mern-todo-app/README.md

 # Todo react app

 This app would be my starting point of any future apps.
+App was deployed on [Heroku](https://todo-app-mern-pawel-stanecki.herokuapp.com)

 ## dev